 - Optional: 1/4 teaspoon crushed saffron threads

 - 1 or 2 cloves garlic (pressed or finely chopped)

 - 1 1/2 tablespoons vegetable oil or olive oil

-Trim the chicken or turkey breast of any fat, skin or stray pieces of cartilage or bone.
+Trim the breast of any fat, skin, or stray pieces of cartilage or bone.
 Wash, drain, and pat dry.
-Cut the poultry into 3/4" cubes and set aside while you make the marinade.
+Cut the poultry into 3/4-inch cubes and set aside while you make the marinade.

 To make the marinade, measure out the remaining ingredients into a medium-sized plastic or glass bowl.
 Stir or whisk to combine.

 Add the cubed chicken or turkey to the bowl and stir with a large spoon to fully coat the meat with the marinade.

 Cover first with plastic, then aluminum foil or a plate (the second cover prevents the garlic odors from escaping) and place the bowl in the fridge.
 Leave the chicken or turkey to marinate for several hours or overnight.